aufasodik/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

+  * 2a1.
+Cerebro shows a message indicating no companies to delete.

     Use case ends.

 * 3a.
-The given index is invalid.
+The given index is invalid (non-numeric, zero, negative, or out of range).

   * 3a1.
-AddressBook shows an error message.
+Cerebro shows an error message.

     Use case resumes at step 2.

+* 3b.
+The index is missing.

+  * 3b1.
+Cerebro shows the correct command format.

+    Use case ends.

+* 3c.
+Multiple indices are provided.

+  * 3c1.
+Cerebro shows an error message to specify only one index.

+    Use case ends.

+---

+**Use case: UC03 - List all companies**

+**MSS**

+1. User requests to view all companies
+2. Cerebro displays a numbered list of all companies with their application status and key details
+3. Cerebro shows the total count of companies

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  * 2a1.
+Cerebro shows a message indicating no companies have been added yet.
+  * 2a2.
+Cerebro suggests using the add command to get started.

+    Use case ends.

+* 1a.
+Extra parameters are provided with the list command.

+  * 1a1.
+Cerebro shows an error message with the correct command format.
 *{More to be added}*

 ### Non-Functional Requirements